HighOutputVentures/insignia-sdk/README.md

 ### Class: `BitClout`

 Handles the bitclout identity api.
+Bitclout will only work on browser runtime.

 - #### **Constructor: BitClout(opts)**